sayanything830/32-combining-reducers/lab-melanie/README.md

-# 31 Redux
+# 32 Combining Reducers

 This is a budget making application.
 A user may create, update and delete budgets as well as view all items they have created in their dashboard.
+Once a category is created, the user may then add expenses to that category.
+The user may also delete and update these expenses.

 To create a budget, type in the name of your budget and a dollar limit, then press `Create`.